UtkarshPrajapati/SQL-Sense/README.md

 <details>
 <summary><strong>"Client does not support authentication protocol" MySQL error</strong></summary>

 Your MySQL server may be using the newer `caching_sha2_password` plugin while the connector expects `mysql_native_password`.
+The application attempts to use `mysql_native_password` by default.
+If this error still occurs, you may need to update your user configuration in MySQL.

 ```sql
 ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY 'your_password';
 FLUSH PRIVILEGES;
 ```

-Alternatively, create a dedicated read-only user for SQL-Sense with compatible auth.
+Alternatively, create a dedicated read-only user for DataFlow with compatible auth.
 </details>

 <details>
-<summary><strong>The UI shows "pending..." after I submit a question</strong></summary>
+<summary><strong>The UI shows a loading spinner that never stops after I submit a question</strong></summary>

 Check the backend logs; the LLM may be taking longer than expected or returning a safety block.
 Increase the `timeout` on your HTTP client if you've reverse-proxied the API.
 </details>